 I attended WDS for the second time this year and I can say, without a hint of irony, that it is life-changing.
 I’m sure I wouldn’t be where I am now without it and the crowd it attracts.
 It’s phenomenal.

 In 2012 I could only afford to go for a few days over the weekend.
 This year, I went for a full three weeks and had some fantastic adventures.
-Seventeen hour train journeys, staying with a dear friend in Modesto, visiting San Francisco for the first time, staying in a cabin in the woods (for free.
-And in the non-murdery way), dancing my ass of with my people.
+Seventeen hour train journeys, staying with a dear friend in Modesto, visiting San Francisco for the first time, staying in a cabin in the woods (for free, and in the non-murdery way), dancing my ass off with my people.
 Oh, my people!
 I’ve found you and I love y’all.